Building a Jamstack blog with free Cloudflare hosting and SEO

 Let's install the dependencies we are going to need.

-Nuxt Content (Nuxt Content will help us manage the blog posts.
+Nuxt Content will help us manage the blog posts.
 It is a file-based CMS, which means that our blog posts are going to be written as markdown files on our project and this library will create a pseudo-database with our blog content so that we can fetch the data and create the display for the posts and blog index.

-Feed Module (This feed module will help us with the creation of an RSS feed for our blog.
+This library will help us with the creation of an RSS feed for our blog.

 Configuring Nuxt